 Pana

 Pana was settled by people of European origin, coming from Pennsylvania, Ohio and Kentucky.
 Some had been born abroad and some were Americans by birth.
-The town grew and by 1857 was chartered.
-By 1880 it had 3,000 residents and it grew yet more in the following decade because of the coal mining industry that arose to take advantage of a rich seam.
+The town grew and by 1857 it was chartered.
+By 1880 Pana had 3,000 residents and it grew yet more in the following decade because of the coal mining industry that arose to take advantage of a rich seam.
 Railroads transported the coal, being represented by the Big Four: Illinois Central, New York Central, Baltimore & Ohio, and Chicago & Eastern Illinois.

 Pana Coal Company Mine No. 1 was, as its name suggests, the first to exploit coal.

 More mines were opened and yielded good results.
-Indeed, mining was booming and it created a need for more housing and for more labor.
-The need for labor was such that Pana saw a wave of immigration: Irish, Poles, Slavs, French, Germans, and Italians.
-Miners’ pay was variable but low and, moreover, paid in money and scrip, redeemable at stores.
-Needless to say, conditions in the mine were poor.
+Indeed, mining was booming and it created a need for for more labor and more housing.
+A wave of Irish, Pole, Slav, French, German, and Italian immigrants filled the labor demand.

 Martial law was declared between November 7-21, 1898 but violence on both sides continued in the armed populace, and insults were hurled at the troops.
-The governor decreed that no weapons could be carried by civilians but this was largely unsuccessful.
+The governor decreed that no weapons could be carried by civilians but this order was largely unsuccessful.

 The strike continued into 1899 with street violence and legal suits back and forth.
 The state troops began to be removed in mid-January.
 Well into March there were fights and deaths, including black on black.